-A group started discussing the idea for this site sometime in April of 2011.
+We started discussing the idea for this site in April of 2011.
 Seth Inman was starting to plan for his summer work while Michael Muller was already looking for flights to India.
 Raxa Collective had recently been chosen as a name by a group of people in Kerala that included George M. George.

-As owner of two resorts pioneering sustainable tourism in the Western Ghats and in the Backwaters, George’s intent with the name Raxa Collective was to both broaden and deepen his company’s tangible commitments to conservation.
+As owner of two resorts pioneering sustainable tourism in the Western Ghats and in the Backwaters, for George the name Raxa Collective resonated with his company’s tangible commitments to conservation.
 Raxa, derived from the sanskrit word for protector/guardian, reflected the intent; collective reflected the process.

 Michael joined Raxa Collective for a couple of months prior to his senior year at Amherst College.
 He wanted to get his “hands dirty” in sustainable development.
 Seth, who had worked in Kerala during the months of 2010 prior to his freshman year at Cornell University, chose Nicaragua to extend his own work experience.
 In 2002 he had camped in the hills that eventually became Morgan’s Rock, and in May, 2011 the owners of that resort invited him to work there.